-The ‘rock of Ares’ (God of war) near the Acropolis is where Paul preached during his visit in Athens before heading to Corinth.
+The ‘rock of Ares’ (god of war) near the Acropolis is where Paul preached during his visit in Athens before heading to Corinth.
+It's the one that is wrongfully known as 'Mars Hill'.

 Our first stop in the Corinth area is the impressive Canal, which connects the Aegean and the Ionian Sea.